Travel Planning Pre-Arrival Information

 FROM THE AIRPORT:

-- After collecting your luggage and passing through customs, call us from a courtesy phone or airport pay phone (they take US coins) at 363-2902 to let us know that you are on your way.
+- After collecting your luggage and passing through customs, call us from a courtesy phone or airport pay phone (they take US coins) at 363-2902 or use WhatsApp (+1-242-559-3642) with the airport’s free WiFi — let us know you are on your way and we will send our boat to meet you at our dock in Nassau.

 - Take a taxi to our dock location at Elizabeth on Bay Marketplace (on the corner of Bay St and Elizabeth Ave).
 The cost of the taxi will be approximately $30 (plus surcharge for more than 2 persons).
 You can pay for the taxi with American or Bahamian dollars (you can use either currency throughout the Bahamas and at the ashram).